13 min read

 All of this talk about email marketing sounds nice, but how do you actually write emails that entice customer leads to purchase your products?
 That’s what we want to help you with today!

 First, it’s important to understand the reasoning behind visitors abandoning their carts before you dive into your email marketing strategy.

-A good thing to keep in mind is that not all abandoned cart actions are intentional.
+A good thing to keep in mind is that not all of these actions are intentional.
 While most people abandon their carts because of unexpected costs (around 56% of people), 24% experienced a website crash and 15% said their window session had timed out.

 Once you’re ready to experiment with new strategies and dive into what will increase your conversions, you’ll be able to get started with some of our advice below.

 It won’t matter how great your email body copy is if your subscribers don’t click on the email.
 Your email subject line is one of the most important elements of your email marketing strategy, especially when it comes to increasing conversions with abandoned carts.

 Here are a few tips to keep in mind as you begin to write your headline:

 Your email should match your brand’s personality and capture the attention of your buyers.
 Most companies send generic abandoned cart emails but you have the opportunity to stand out with something more unique.